Payroll Interview Questions Job Candidates Should Be Ready to Answer

 Payroll interview questions: Situational

-These questions are similar to behavioral queries, but they include a hypothetical component.
+These questions are similar to behavioral queries but include a hypothetical component.
 These are real-life situations that you may or may not have experienced.
 Here are some examples of situational questions:

 An employee is angry because payroll made a deduction error on their paycheck.
 What are your next steps?